devdada/CandidatePackage/AI-USAGE.md

-# AI Usage Log

-This document tracks how I used AI tools (ChatGPT, Copilot) to build my OpenID Connect service.

----

-## Tools Used

-- **ChatGPT**: Prompting and refinement of backend and frontend scaffolding, Docker Compose adjustments, LocalStack troubleshooting, Terraform structure ideas, and Vite + React crypto polyfill fixes.
-- **GitLens**: For commit history and Git integration in VS Code.

-## Prompts & Iterations

-### 1️⃣ LocalStack Volume Conflict

-**Prompt:**

-> “I’m getting `Device or resource busy` when LocalStack tries to clear `/tmp/localstack`.
-How do I fix this?”

-**Outcome:**

-- Removed conflicting volume mount, confirmed Docker works.
-- Added comment to `docker-compose.yml` explaining fix.

----

-### 2️⃣ JWT Secret Not Defined

-**Prompt:**

-> “Why does my Express route return `secretOrPrivateKey must have a value`?”

-**Outcome:**

-- Used `.env` and `dotenv.config()`.
-- Verified correct load order.
-- Prompted ChatGPT for final `auth.ts` example.

----

-## Manual Interventions

-- Manually adjusted `index.ts` import/export structure.
-- Verified environment variables load before route handlers.

----

-## Next Steps

-- Document partial implementations as TODOs.
-- Include clear security notes for production gaps (e.g., PKCE, CSRF, rate limiting).
+AI Usage Log
+This document explains how I used AI tools to develop the OpenID Connect service for this assessment.

+# Tools Used

+ChatGPT
+Used for generating starter backend Express routes, solving JWT signing problems, helping fix LocalStack volume conflicts, troubleshooting crypto polyfills in Vite/React, and drafting README sections.

+GitLens (VS Code Extension)
+For checking commit history and staging changes properly.

+npm and Node.js
+Tested different Node versions to resolve Vite ESM and crypto issues.

+# Prompts and Iterations

+## LocalStack Volume Conflict

+Prompt:
+“LocalStack fails with OSError: [Errno 16] Device or resource busy when clearing /tmp/localstack.”

+Result:
+Removed the /tmp/localstack bind mount from docker-compose.yml.
+Added a comment explaining this prevents volume conflicts during local runs.

+## JWT Secret Not Defined

+Prompt:
+“Why does my Express /auth/token route throw secretOrPrivateKey must have a value?”

+Result:
+Used ChatGPT for a corrected auth.ts example using dotenv.config().
+Ensured dotenv loads first in index.ts so environment variables are available before routes run.
+Tested with curl to confirm token generation works.

+## Vite Crypto Polyfill Issue

+Prompt:
+“Vite dev server fails with crypto.hash is not a function.
+How can I fix this in Vite v7?”

+Result:
+Tried different Node polyfill plugins based on AI suggestions.
+Manually resolved version conflicts by matching plugin versions with Vite 7.
+Confirmed the React app compiles and successfully calls the backend.

+# Manual Fixes and Adjustments

+Verified .env loads from the project root instead of backend/.

+Adjusted import order in index.ts so environment variables are available for routes.

+Added stub routes for /authorize and /userinfo to show OpenID Connect spec coverage.

+Ran curl and browser tests to confirm token flow works.

+# Trade-offs and Gaps

+Full OpenID Connect features (PKCE, CSRF, consent screen) are marked as TODOs.

+Secrets are handled with .env (not committed).
+In production, they should be in a secure store.

+Documented partial implementations and security notes in the README.

+# Summary

+AI tools sped up setup, boilerplate generation, and problem-solving for version conflicts.
+Key areas like environment handling, testing, and crypto polyfills required manual research and testing to complete the flow successfully.